NoraAlbelaiheed/Portfolio_website_frontend/README.md

-Simple Protfolio website for Frontend practice,
-  An, added login and register pages for paracticing sending user data
+Simple Protfolio website for Frontend practice, also added login and register pages for paracticing sending user data